 Article 8 - Delivery

 b.
-In case of the purchase of course material only, the maximum term of delivery is 30 days, unless agreed otherwise.
-If this term of delivery is exceeded, the consumer is entitled to terminate the agreement without further notice of default.
+For the purchase of teaching materials without education, the maximum delivery period is 30 days, unless agreed otherwise.
+If this delivery period is exceeded, you can terminate the agreement without further notice of default.

 a.
-The consumer will be notified of the period within which the assignments or exams will be marked.
+You will be informed of the period within which the assignments or tests sent in will be corrected.

 Article 10 - Payment

 1. Payment will take place by means of transfer of the amount owed to a bank account stated by the entrepreneur at the time of the purchase or delivery, or payment by means of an electronic form of payment recognised by banks.
 Payment in cash is also possible by agreement.